eln1x/InfiltratorKit/README.md

 # InfiltratorKit
-InfiltratorKit is a Red Team repository includes a project that aid the gone native in C-style for operators!
+InfiltratorKit is a Red Team repository includes a projects that aid the gone native in C-style for operators!